 Learn Scent Work

 You don’t even need a scenthound for this one.
-Scent Work is something that any dog can do.
+AKC Scent Work is something that any dog can do.
 The ultimate goal is for your dog to be able to sniff out certain essential oils.
 However, many trainers or classes will start with treats before progressing.
 Scent Work is also something you can easily indoors with your dog.

 Start by offering your dog two boxes, one with a treat and one without.
 Depending on how resourceful your dog is, you might leave the box open at the top.
 Gradually make it more challenging by flipping the box over, so your dog must figure out how to get the treat out.
 Eventually, progress to more boxes and more difficult routes to find the box.
 This is a great indoor activity because the dog rewards themselves when they find the box with the treat.

-Turn An Old T-Shirt Into A Toy
+Turn an Old T-Shirt Into a Toy